Top 10 things to do to prepare for your next move

 - Schedule a transfer date for your cable and utilities.

 - Have a plan for the day of the move.
-Schedule your pets to be with the groomer for the day of the move.
-You don't want them escaping when the door is constantly being left open.
+Schedule your pets to be with the groomer on the day of the move.
+You don't want them to escape when the door is constantly left open.
 Since you can't be in two places at the same time, ask a friend to help supervise the move while you travel to the new home to receive the movers.
 You can hire someone to sweep up and tidy up the old place.
 Once the movers finish unloading, be ready with the payment and prepare a cash tip for your movers.